SM Mall of Asia: Oceanaire Luxurious Residences

+The Concordia Place

+The Concordia Place is a 15-storey twin tower mixed-use development owned by Lakeview Super Five Corp.
+The first tower will feature residential units while the second tower will feature office spaces.
+Construction for the complex began in January 2019 and is set to be completed within 2024.

 Hotels

-Microtel by Windham Mall of Asia
+Microtel by Wyndham Mall of Asia

-The Microtel by Windham Mall of Asia is a 150-room hotel located along Coral Way, and beside Conrad Manila.
-The hotel opened in 2010 and serves as the first hotel in the complex, before the opening of the Conrad Manila in June 2016, and features the Millie's All-day dining restaurant, a function room with a maximum capacity of up to 200 persons, and a roofdeck swimming pool.
+The Microtel by Wyndham Mall of Asia is a 150-room hotel located along Coral Way.
+The hotel opened in 2010 and serves as the first hotel to open in the complex.
+It features the Millie's All-day dining restaurant, a function room with a maximum capacity of up to 200 persons, and a roofdeck swimming pool.

 Conrad Manila

-The Mall of Asia Complex also host the Conrad Manila, a 347-room hotel located between the SMX Convention Center and the Esplanade.
-The hotel serves as the complex's premier class hotel.
+The Mall of Asia Complex also host the Conrad Manila, a 347-room hotel located between the SMX Convention Center Manila and the Esplanade and stands along Palm Coast Avenue and the corner of Seaside Boulevard.
+Opened in 2016, the hotel serves as the complex's premier class hotel.
 Its podium houses the S Maison, a 2-storey retail area and the Dessert Museum, a candy-themed art exhibition.
-The S Maison is considered by SM Prime Holdings a separate mall from the main SM Mall of Asia shopping mall complex as the mall targets the upper income levels, and is designated as the 62nd SM Supermall in the Philippines.
+The S Maison is considered by SM Prime a separate mall from the main SM Mall of Asia shopping mall complex as the mall targets the upper income levels, and is designated as the 62nd SM Supermall in the Philippines.

-Hotel 101 Manila
+Hotel101 Manila

-The Hotel 101 Manila is a 518-room 3-star hotel located within EDSA Extension.
-Groundbreaking began in June 2012, and was opened in July 2016.
-The hotel is owned by Hotel of Asia, Inc., a subsidiary of the DoubleDragon Properties and serves as Hotel 101's first and flagship hotel in the country, featuring a swimming pool and Jacuzzi, located at the 2nd floor.
+The Hotel101 Manila is a 518-room 3-star hotel located within EDSA Extension.
+Groundbreaking began in June 2012, and was opened in July 2016, which was graced by then-Tourism Secretary Wanda Tulfo Teo and other high officials.
+The hotel is owned by Hotel of Asia, Inc., a subsidiary of the DoubleDragon Properties and serves as Hotel 101's first and flagship hotel in the country.
+The hotel featuring the Horizon Café, an all-day dining restaurant, a swimming pool and Jacuzzi, both located at the 2nd floor.

-Tryp by Windham Manila
+Tryp by Wyndham Manila

-The Tryp Manila, owned by Windham, is located beside The Esplanade, and across the Three E-Com Center.
-The hotel is completed in 2018 serves as the third hotel located in the complex owned by SM Prime Holdings, after Conrad Manila and Microtel by Windham Mall of Asia, but offers lower rates and features 191 rooms and 3 restaurants, namely the Milagritos, the Encaramada pool bar, and the Beberitos lobby lounge.
+The Tryp Manila, owned by Wyndham Hotels & Resorts, is located beside The Esplanade, and across the Three E-Com Center and stands along the Seaside Boulevard and the corner of J.W.
+Diokno Boulevard.
+The hotel is completed in 2018 serves as the fourth hotel located in the complex owned by SM Prime, after Conrad Manila and Microtel by Wyndham Mall of Asia, but offers lower rates and features 191 rooms and 3 restaurants, namely the Milagritos, the Encaramada pool bar, and the Beberitos lobby lounge.